anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

    Additionally, the knowledge of $E_0$ must be communicated through the governance proposal's JSON data.
 This is important, as subsequent validator sets from epochs
    $E$ such that $E > E_0$ should be relayed if the governance proposal passes.
-   The Ethereum block height when the contracts were deployed should also be included in the proposal.
-3. Validators should vote on the proposal if the wasm code correctly updates Namada's storage, the proposal contains the epoch $E_0$ of the first set of validators in the deployed contracts and the Ethereum height at which the contracts were deployed, and the contracts are initialized correctly.
+3. Validators should vote on the proposal if the wasm code correctly updates Namada's storage, the proposal contains the epoch $E_0$ of the first set of validators in the deployed contracts and the contracts are initialized correctly.
 4. Eventually, the proposal passes at some epoch $E_{end} \le E_{grace}$, if enough validators vote on it.
 Then, the Ethereum oracle receives an update command, so it can start processing Ethereum blocks to extract confirmed events.
 Should the proposal